Ankithac45/Employee_Leave_Management_System/README.md

 # Employee_Leave_Management_System
-## This is the an website with three interfaces, namely Employee, Manager and Boss.
+## This is a website with three interfaces, namely Employee, Manager and Boss.
 Each of the Interfaces has privileges as per the role.
 ## Index Page
 Login options for three different roles will be shown.
 Click on your corresponding role.
 ## Login Page